slint-ui/slint/api/cpp/docs/getting_started.md

 Once SixtyFPS is built, you can use it in your CMake application or library target in two steps:

-1. Associate the `.60` files that you'd like to use by calling the `sixtyfps_target_60_sources` cmake command.
+1. Associate the `.60` files that you'd like to use by calling the `slint_target_sources` cmake command.
 The first parameter is your application (or library) CMake target, and the parameters following are the names of the `.60` files.
 This will result in the
    `.60` files to be compiled into C++ source code.
 2. The generated C++ source code also needs the SixtyFPS run-time library.
-This dependency is satisfied by linking `SixtyFPS::SixtyFPS` into your target with the `target_link_libraries` command.
+This dependency is satisfied by linking `Slint::Slint` into your target with the `target_link_libraries` command.

 A typical example looks like this: